A. K. Konuah: Sports

 In 1944, Konuah was chosen as assistant secretary of the Gold Coast Amateur Athletic Association at its founding.
 In 1955, as secretary, Konuah's name was gazetted as representative of the Amateur Athletics Association to the Gold Coast Amateur Sports Council.
 In April 1957, he was re-elected Secretary of the Gold Coast Amateur Athletics Association, staying as representative of the Athletics Association on the Gold Coast Amateur Sports Council.

 In 1950, he was the founding vice-president of the Gold Coast Hockey Association.
 In June 1951, he became its second president occasioned by the transfer of the founding president Emmanuel Evans-Anfom away from Accra, one of the urban centers of the game, for medical practice in rural Dunkwa.
 He was president of the Gold Coast Hockey Association until 1957 when he handed back to Evans-Anfom.

 Konuah was manager for the 1952 Gold Coast Olympic team of athletes which made a maiden participation for the Gold Coast at the 15th edition of the event in Helsinki.
 Konuah said in interviews that the people of the host nation Denmark were friendly to the Ghana team.
 In August 1952, at a dinner party in Helsinki, Konuah was introduced to the Duke of Edinburgh.
 In September 1952, the team of eight athletes and two managers, returned to the Gold Coast.

 In 1954, Konuah was team manager for Ghana at the 1954 Commonwealth Games in Vancouver, Canada.
 This was the first participation of the Gold Coast, now Ghana, in the Commonwealth Games.

 Personal life

 Konuah was married twice.
 His first marriage was to Adawa Crabbe with whom he had a son William Wallace Bruce-Konuah.
 Adawa died a year after giving birth to William.
 He married Rosina Konuah (née Vanderpuye) who was a pharmacist, a social worker and a registered nurse, for his second marriage in 1950.
+Konuah's second wife, Rosina, lived to be over 100 years old.
+She celebrated her 101st birthday in 2023 and was recognised as one of Vodafone Ghana's oldest customers.
+She died in 2023 at the age of 101.

 He was a freemason and a founding member of both Achimota Lodge and Lodge Accra Academy.
+These were lodges founded by alumni of Achimota School and Accra Academy.
 He was the first Primus of Lodge Accra Academy.